facelessuser/coloraide/docs/src/markdown/api/index.md

     --------------- | ------------ | -----------
     `white`         | `#!py None`  | The white point to calculate the wavelengths relative to.
 If `#!py None` (the default) is passed, the current color space's white point will be used.
     `complementary` | `#!py False` | A boolean indicating whether the a complementary wavelength should be returned instead of the dominant.
+    `closest`       | `#!py True`  | A boolean indicating whether the returned wavelength will be rounded to the nearest whole wavelength.
+This does not affect the intersection points.

 Return